 Refacing delivers the look of all new custom cabinets in a cost-effective manner.
 TriFection removes cabinet doors and drawers.
 New drawers, featuring soft-close under-mount drawer guides by Blum, are built in TriFection’s custom cabinet shop.
 Then, we cover the cabinet boxes with solid wood skin and install custom-built solid wood doors with upgraded European-style hidden hinges.

 In this case, the client chose solid Cherry wood and Shaker style doors and drawer fronts, finished with Dark Oak stain.
 The Shaker look is one of our most popular door styles.
 Its clean, simple look is timeless and fits traditional or contemporary tastes.
 The existing appliances were in good shape, so we re-installed them upon completion of the cabinetry work.

 TriFection previously had remodeled a master bath and a hallway bath for this client.
 Having seen and enjoyed the quality of our work, as part of this project, he asked us to install new wood floors upstairs along with a new staircase.
-He chose engineered oak wood floors from the Southern Traditions line in a light yellow brown color with elegant satin finish.
+He chose engineered oak wood floors from the Southern Traditions line in a light yellow-brown color.
+Fortunately, it had an elegant satin finish.

-In addition to stripping dated wallpaper, texturing and painting the kitchen in a complementary Favorite Tan from Sherwin Williams, our client had TriFection repaint the formal dining room, master bedroom, guest bedroom, office, downstairs ceiling, upstairs hallway and trim throughout the house.
+In addition, we striped dated wallpaper, and then textured and painted the kitchen in a complementary Favorite Tan from Sherwin Williams.
+Afterwards, our client had TriFection repaint the formal dining room, master bedroom, guest bedroom, and office.
+Lastly, we painted the downstairs ceiling, upstairs hallway and applied trim throughout the house.